+1. "Good cause" for schedule amendment exists when the schedule cannot be met due to circumstances or events either (1) unanticipated in the

+- development of the schedule in Section IV of this Consent Decree, or
-1. "Good cause" for schedule amendment exists when the schedule cannot be met due to circumstances or events either (1) unanticipated in the development of the schedule in Section IV of this Consent Decree, or 1 (2) anticipated in the development of the schedule, but which have a greater 2 3 impact on the schedule than was predicted or assumed at the time the schedule was developed (hereafter collectively referred to as "circumstances and 4 5 events").
-However, in any case, good cause does not exist if DOE can nonetheless meet the existing schedule by responding with reasonable diligence 6 to such circumstances or events.
-Likewise, good cause does not exist if DOE 7 could have met the existing schedule if it had responded with reasonable 8 9 diligence to the circumstance(s) and event(s) when they occurred.
-Efficient 10 management practices are an appropriate consideration in determining whether reasonable diligence has been exercised.
-11

-Both Parties to this Consent Decree understand that to develop this 2.
-12 schedule, assumptions had to be made about a broad range of circumstances and 13 14 events including unforeseen circumstances that might arise which could affect 15 the schedule.
-As part of this process, further assumptions had to be made about the likelihood of such circumstances and events occurring and the types of 16 17 concerns they may raise, and if they did occur, what effect that might have on 18 the schedule.
-It is possible that circumstances and events will arise whose effect on the schedule exceeds an allowance for uncertainty beyond what is now 19 included in the schedule.
-20 have been avoided by DOE responding to the circumstances and events with 1 2 reasonable diligence, then "good cause" exists for extending the schedule.
-Although such circumstances and events cannot, by their nature, be fully 3 4 anticipated and controlled, the general types of circumstances and events that may give rise to "good cause" include, but are not limited to: safety concerns; 5 requirement changes and unknown technical obstacles; equipment failures; 6 market conditions and equipment supplier responsiveness; regulatory 7 actions/inactions or legal intervention; and labor shortages.
-Appendices A and 8 B set out some of the assumptions and concerns for these types of 9 10 circumstances and events.
+(2) anticipated in the development of the schedule, but which have a greater impact on the schedule than was predicted or assumed at the time the schedule was developed (hereafter collectively referred to as "circumstances and events").
+However, in any case, good cause does not exist if DOE can nonetheless meet the existing schedule by responding with reasonable diligence to such circumstances or events.
+Likewise, good cause does not exist if DOE could have met the existing schedule if it had responded with reasonable diligence to the circumstance(s) and event(s) when they occurred.
+Efficient management practices are an appropriate consideration in determining whether reasonable diligence has been exercised. - 2.
+Both Parties to this Consent Decree understand that to develop this schedule, assumptions had to be made about a broad range of circumstances and events including unforeseen circumstances that might arise which could affect the schedule.
+As part of this process, further assumptions had to be made about the likelihood of such circumstances and events occurring and the types of concerns they may raise, and if they did occur, what effect that might have on the schedule.
+It is possible that circumstances and events will arise whose effect on the schedule exceeds an allowance for uncertainty beyond what is now included in the schedule. - 3.
+If circumstances and events occur that will delay the completion of work beyond the deadlines in the schedule, and the delay cannot be or could not have been avoided by DOE responding to the circumstances and events with reasonable diligence, then "good cause" exists for extending the schedule.
+Although such circumstances and events cannot, by their nature, be fully anticipated and controlled, the general types of circumstances and events that may give rise to "good cause" include, but are not limited to: safety concerns; requirement changes and unknown technical obstacles; equipment failures; market conditions and equipment supplier responsiveness; regulatory actions/inactions or legal intervention; and labor shortages.
+Appendices A and B set out some of the assumptions and concerns for these types of circumstances and events.